GuitarML/PedalNetRT/README.md

 # PedalNetRT

-PedalNet-RealTime is meant to be used with the SmartGuitarPedal, SmartGuitarAmp, and WaveNetVA plugins.
+PedalNet-RealTime trains guitar effect/amp neural network models for use with the SmartGuitarPedal, SmartGuitarAmp, and WaveNetVA plugins.
-You can train a model using this repo, then convert it to a .json model that can be loaded into the VST plugin.
+You can train a model using this repository, then convert it to a .json model that can be loaded into the VST plugin.

 The following repositories are compatible with the converted .json model,